GSecurity1979/Notes/Guide to Star Trek Online.md

 Google each boff power on stowiki, and if it puts other skills on cd, don't use those other skills.

-Accuracy is very much important, and so is haste.
+Haste is very much important

-Sometimes only diff between you doing 100k dps and someone doing 300k is their max hit so crits are very much important.
+Sometimes only diff between you doing 100k dps and someone doing 300k is their max hit so crits (even from pets) are very much important.

 Avoid EPG builds unless you are in all EPG team because taking out enemy shields both brings dps, and if you don't take out their shields, makes your team job more difficult.